01Negotiate Your Rent

 04Think About a Different Location

-Location and price are often a trade off.
+Location and price are often a trade-off.
 It can be expensive to live directly downtown or to close to your school.
 You may be able to save a significant amount of money by moving between ten to twenty minutes further away.
-If the price is staggering consider looking at other locations.
-Of course you also have to consider the convenience and the type of job that you work.
+If the price is staggering, consider looking at other locations.
+Of course, you also have to take into account the convenience and the type of job that you work.
 A long commute may not make sense if you are regularly working late.
 Additionally, you may want to consider the public transportation options before you choose a location.
 You may save money overall if you can get by without a car, which can save you on gas and car insurance.
+The two biggest takeaways from this are:

 - Consider moving further out in a suburb to save on rent.